lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If the action is not directed at another Methuselah or at something controlled by another Methuselah, then the action is called undirected and can be blocked by the acting Methuselah’s prey or predator, with the prey getting the first opportunity to block.

+Actions targeting another player's hand, uncontrolled region, crypt, or library are directed at that player.
+Actions targeting another player's ash heap are undirected.

 A minion can attempt to block as many times as they wish as long as another minion is not already blocking.
 If one attempt to block fails, another can be made as often as the blocking Methuselah wishes.
 Once a Methuselah decides not to make any further attempts to block, that decision is final.
 **Exception:** If the target of an action changes during its course, the new target(s) get a new opportunity to attempt to block